Reckon-Limited/transmogrify/README.md

 # Transmogrify

-Database migrations for AWS Lambda and RDS using Sequelize migrations.
+Database migrations for AWS Lambda and RDS using [Sequelize Migrations](http://docs.sequelizejs.com/manual/tutorial/migrations.html).

 ## About